The New Shelley: Later Twentieth-Century Views

 Shelley's Goddess: Maternity, Language, Subjectivity

 The occasion of Shelley’s two hundredth birthday (August 4) reminds me of an open-air rock concert once given by the Rolling Stones in Hyde Park, London.
-Mick Jagger, wearing a white skirt, read out some “posy” for his drummer, Brian Jones, who had recently been drowned (not in the Gulf of Spezia but in his Surrey swimming pool).
+Mick Jagger, wearing a white skirt, read out some “posy” for his guitarist, Brian Jones, who had recently been drowned (not in the Gulf of Spezia but in his Surrey swimming pool).
 The posy was announced as a stanza of Shelley’s “Adonais”—

 Peace, peace! he is not dead, he doth not sleep—